-The case example, which is included as part of the application, should inspire others within the veterinary professions towards a culture of continuous improvement in antimicrobial stewardship.
+The case example, which is included as part of the application, should inspire others within the veterinary profession towards a culture of continuous improvement in antimicrobial stewardship.

 What happens if my application is selected as a winner?

 Successful applicants will become RCVS Knowledge Awards winners.
-They will have the opportunity to work with RCVS Knowledge to promote and share their experiences in antimicrobial stewardship.
-This promotion might include presenting at a conference, sharing experiences through our social media, podcasts and interviews, and even publishing their findings in a journal such as Veterinary Evidence.
+They will have the opportunity to work with RCVS Knowledge to promote and share their work in antimicrobial stewardship.
+This promotion might include presenting at a conference, sharing knowledge through our social media, podcasts and interviews, and even publishing their findings in a journal such as Veterinary Evidence.

-RCVS Knowledge Awards winners will receive a £250 prize and are invited to attend an awards ceremony (either online or in-person) and will be reimbursed up to £200 towards reasonable travel costs to attend the event at which this ceremony is held.
+RCVS Knowledge Awards winners will receive a £250 prize and may be invited to attend an awards ceremony (either online or in-person) and will be reimbursed up to £200 towards reasonable travel costs to attend the event.
 If a winning application was made for a practice – rather than an individual – then a representative will be invited to attend the awards ceremony.